shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/line-item-frequency-report.md

 ---
-Title : Line Item Frequency Report
+title: Line Item Frequency Report
-Description : The Line Item Frequency report can be used to view how frequently users ms.date: 10/28/2023 ms.custom: digital-platform-api are viewing a specific line item's creatives.
-This report shows data at
+description: Learn about the Line Item Frequency report, providing the ability to view how frequently users are viewing a specific line item's creatives. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Line Item Frequency Report
+# Line Item Frequency report

 The Line Item Frequency report can be used to view how frequently users are viewing a specific line item's creatives.
 This report shows data at the line item and is available to members.
-For instructions on retrieving a report, see the <a href="line-item-frequency-report.md#line-item-frequency-report__example" class="xref">example</a> below.
+For instructions on retrieving a report, see the [examples](#examples) below.

->

-## Time Frame
+## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - last_48_hours
 - today